elastic/rally/docs/index.rst

     .. warning::

         This documentation is for the version of Rally currently under development.
-        Where you looking for the `documentation of the latest stable version <//esrally.readthedocs.io/en/stable/>`_?
+        Were you looking for the `documentation of the latest stable version <//esrally.readthedocs.io/en/stable/>`_?

 You want to benchmark Elasticsearch?
 Then Rally is for you.
 It can help you with the following tasks: